Šardice

 Šardice is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 2,200 inhabitants.

 Geography

 Šardice is located about 14 km north of Hodonín and 38 km southeast of Brno.
 It lies in the Kyjov Hills.
 The highest point is at 319 m above sea level.
-The brook Šardický potok flows through the municipality.
+The stream Šardický potok flows through the municipality.

 History

 The first written mention of Šardice is from 1286.
 In 1370, the village was acquired by the Augustinian monastery in Brno.
 Except for the years 1420–1446 and 1475–1492, when the village passed into the ownership of various nobles, it was a property of the monastery.
 From 1830 to 1993, Šardice was known for mining of lignite.

 Economy

-Šardice is known for viticulture and wine-making.
-The municipality lies in the Slovácká wine sub-region.
+Šardice is known for viticulture and winemaking.
+The municipality lies in the Slovácká wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.